 Julie, Marie and Victor are three students at ISA in Lille who joined the intercultural week about living and working abroad conducted by David Hoffman of the University of Jyväskylä (Finland).
-They have posed me few questions about living abroad that I am happy to answer through my Ubatuba blog.
+They have posed me a few questions about living abroad that I am happy to answer through my Ubatuba blog.

 Here are the questions.

 How close was reality to your expectations about living and working abroad?

 Cambodia was not new to me as I spent a period of five months in the capital Phnom Penh in 1998, working as a volunteer for local Non-governmental Organisations (NGO).
 Newer to me has been the experience of living in a small provincial town, Kampong Thom, in the middle of the country.
 There are only 15.000 inhabitants, and the whole province is pretty rural, with its economy based on subsistence agriculture.
 One is never prepared enough to see poverty and directly observe the extent of the struggle that some people face every day to survive, the lack of health care service, the lack of safe drinking water, and so on.
 Even though one can expect these things, it is impossible to picture them as the reality we have seen in some villages.
 But ultimately, this is the work I want to do, and I like to experience extended periods of life abroad with its positive and negative sides.

 One more important issue is a couple who decide to work and live abroad in a small place as we were in the importance for both the partners to have a fulfilling and challenging job.
 Even though I had the working contract while moving to Kampong Thom, Katja soon got in touch with local NGOs did some volunteering work and after one year, was also contracted by DED (German Development Service) to advise and expand the environmental projects of Mlup Baitong, a local NGO with an office in Kampong Thom.

 What is the most important thing you have learned from your experiences?
 What do these experiences bring to you?
 Was it worth it?